13 Popular Types of Pigeons in Asia

 Although this species does not travel, it engages in some dispersion to settle in other favorable regions.

-According to IUCN, the Spotted pigeon is widespread across its range; however, there is no estimate of its total population.
+According to IUCN, Spotted pigeons are widespread across their range; however, there is no estimate of their total population.

 In addition, this species is threatened by habitat loss caused by human development, as well as agricultural herbicides and trapping for the pet trade in some countries.